cobrakwa/miro-nav/README.md

 - Click on various navigation items to see dropdowns.
 Hover mouse out of each dropdown box to hide them again.
 - Click on "Sign Up Free" to view a pop-up modal for an email sign up.
 - Use the close icon at the top right of the screen to close the sign up modal.

+### Proposal for different design
+A hamburger menu can be implemented for the navbar, where the links expand vertically in a dropdown format instead of displaying horizontally.
+This layout is typically used for websites viewed on devices with narrower screen sizes, such as tablets or smartphones.